-The Audit Committee is composed solely of independent Non-Executive Directors, with a wide diversity of experience.
+- The Audit Committee is composed solely of independent Non-Executive Directors. with a wide diversity of experience.
 Rosie Shapland, as a Chartered Accountant with many years of senior financial experience, satisfies the requirement of having appropriate recent and relevant financial experience.
-The Committee as a whole has competence
+The Committee as a whole has competence in the sector in which the Group operates.

+- Meetings of the Audit

+Committee coincide with

+key dates in the financial

+reporting and audit cycle.

+During the year, the

+Committee met on five

+occasions, in May, June

+and November 2023 and in

+January and March 2024.
-Meetings of the Audit Committee coincide with key dates in the financial reporting and audit cycle.
-During the year, the Committee met on four occasions, in May and November 2022 and in January and March 2023.
-The meeting in January was a joint meeting with the ESG Committee to review the Group's ESG related policies and procedures that support the implementation of our ESG strategy.

-A forward plan of agenda items guides the business to be considered at each meeting and is regularly reviewed and developed.
-This pre-planning facilitates the work of the Committee, enabling it to give thorough consideration to matters of particular importance to the Group.

-The Committee receives information in advance of its meetings including information from management and detailed reports from the External Auditor including the audit report.
-The Committee meets privately with the External Auditor, at least annually, and it liaises with Company management in considering areas for review.

-The Committee regularly invites the external audit lead partner, the Chair of the Board. the Chief Executive Officer, the Chief Financial Officer, the Group Financial Controller and the Head of Security and Risk Management to attend Committee meetings.
-Representatives from our external valuers.
-CBRE. attend Board meetings twice per year to present the halfand full-year valuation reports.
+- The meeting in January was a joint meeting with the ESG Committee to review the Group's ESG related policies and procedures that support the implementation of our ESG strategy. - There was a further meeting in May 2024 where matters relating to the 2024 Annual Report & Accounts were discussed. - A forward plan of agenda items guides the business to be considered at each meeting and is regularly reviewed and developed.
+This pre-planning facilitates the work of the Committee, enabling it to give thorough consideration to matters of particular importance to the Group. - The Committee receives information in advance of its meetings including information from management and detailed reports from the External Auditor including the audit report.
+The Committee meets privately with the External Auditor, at least annually, and it liaises with Company management in considering areas for review. - The Committee regularly invites the external audit lead partner, the Chair of the Board, the Chief Executive Officer, the Chief Financial Officer, the Group Financial Controller, the Head of Technology and the Head of Security and Risk Management to attend Committee meetings.
+Representatives from our external valuers, CBRE, attend Board

-Meetings of the Committee are held in advance of the Board meetings to allow the Committee Chair to provide a report on the key matters discussed to the Board, and for the Board to consider any recommendations made.

-All of this, along with ongoing challenge, debate and engagement, allows the Committee to discharge its responsibilities effectively.
+- meetings twice per year to present the half and full-year valuation reports. - Meetings of the Committee are held in advance of the Board meetings to allow the Committee Chair to provide a report on the key matters discussed to the Board, and for the Board to consider any recommendations made. - The Chair of the Committee also meets regularly with the head External Audit partner, during the year, and specifically before Committee meetings. - All of this, along with ongoing challenge, debate and engagement, allows the Committee to discharge its responsibilities effectively.